scala/scala-lang/blog/_posts/2016-12-05-implicit-function-types.md

 influence the way we write Scala in the future.
 They are very powerful abstractions, in the sense that just declaring a type of a function will inject certain implicit values into the scope of the function's implementation.
-A lot of use cases can profit from this power to eliminate boilerplate and make code clearer.
+Many use cases can profit from this power to eliminate boilerplate and make code clearer.
 Can this be abused, making code more obscure?
 Absolutely, like every other powerful abstraction technique.
 To keep your code sane, please keep the